buk7456/FreeTX/doc/safety_checks.md

 # Safety checks

-These checks are done before loading a model and on startup.
+These checks are done before loading a model and on start up.
 Positions of switches as well as the throttle source are checked, depending on the setting.
 A warning will be shown if the set conditions are not met.